fed/blog-11ty/content/blog/dom-bom-revisited/index.md

 ---
 title: DOM & BOM revisited
 date: 2017-08-06
-spoiler: Reviewing DOM manipulation and talking to the browser with JavaScript.
+description: Reviewing DOM manipulation and talking to the browser with JavaScript.
-category: web-platform
+tags: web-platform
 ---

 Let's go back to the basics and briefly review two important JavaScript concepts: the DOM and the BOM.